Col-E/recaf-developer-documentation/recaf-architecture/cdi.md

 * `@ApplicationScoped`: This implementation is lazily allocated once and used for the entire duration of the application.
 * `@WorkspaceScoped`: This implementation is lazily allocated once, but the value is then thrown out when a new `Workspace` is loaded.
 This way when the implementation is requested an instance linked to the current workspace is always given.
 * `@Dependent`: This implementation is not cached, so a new instance is provided every time upon request.
+You can think of it as being _"scopeless"_.

 When creating a class in Recaf, you can supply these implementations in a constructor that takes in parameters for all the needed types, and is annotated with `@Inject`.
 This means you will not be using the constructor yourself.
 You will let CDI allocate it for you.
 Your new class can then also be used the same way via `@Inject` annotated constructors.

-> What does that look like?
+## What does CDI look like in Recaf?

 Let's assume a simple case.
 We'll create an interface outlining some behavior, like compiling some code.
 We will create a single implementation class and mark it as `@ApplicationScoped` since it is not associated with any specific state, like the current Recaf workspace.